ElayHadad/WinHelper/README.md

 # WinHelper
-Project aim to automate hidden Windows function to improve users experience and serve better functionality for computing class' managers.
+Project aim to automate hidden Windows functions to improve users experience and serve better functionality for computing class' managers.

 ## Usefulness and usability
 Right now the avaliable features are: